 See the Changing Colors of Fall in These 6 Chicago Suburbs

 Darien, located southwest of the city, is a welcoming suburb with accessible home prices.
-For example, you’ll find a median home sale price of $328,000 in the Farmingdale neighborhood and a median home sale price of $297,500 in the Woodlands neighborhood.
+For example, you’ll find a median home sale price in the mid-$300s in the Farmingdale neighborhood and a median home sale price of nearly $500,000 in the Woodlands neighborhood.

 Residents of this suburb can immerse themselves in fall colors at Waterfall Glen Forest Preserve.
 This spot has more than 2,000 acres of land and 11 miles of trails.
 Walk or bike through the preserve while the oaks and maples display their vibrant foliage.

 Located just a few miles north of the city, Evanston is one of Chicago’s closest suburbs with a wide range of price points for homebuyers.
-Eastridge of Evanston has a median sale price of $225,500, while Courts of Evanston is on the higher end with a median sale price of $495,000.
+Eastridge of Evanston has a median sale price in the mid $200s, while Courts of Evanston is on the higher end with a median sale price of just under $500,000.

 Evanston is probably most well-known as the home of Northwestern University.
 Football games at Ryan Field make for an ideal fall activity, and the university’s Evanston campus is a picturesque spot to see fall colors.
 Evanston is also home to the Ladd Arboretum, which guarantees a beautiful fall day.